-I will keep at least 2m from all participants at all times.
+I will keep at least 2m (or the distance identified by Government guidelines) from all participants at all times unless required to do so by the nature of my sport.

-I will wear a face covering if my sport indicates that I do or if a 2m distance (or distance identified by the Department of Health cannot be maintained whilst at my Special Olympics Club activities.
+I will wear a face covering if my sport indicates that I do or if a 2m distance (or the distance identified by Government guidelines) cannot be maintained whilst at my Special Olympics Club activities.